-Katrien Descheemaeker is Associate Professor in the Plant Production Systems group of the Plant Science Department of Wageningen University (Netherlands).
+Katrien Descheemaeker is Professor Plant Production Systems in the Plant Science Group of Wageningen University (Netherlands).
 Katrien's research focuses on farming systems analysis, soil-plant-animal interactions, sustainable development and resource use efficiency, with a special interest in the functioning and dynamics of mixed crop-livestock systems.
 Current activities combine experimental trial work with simulation modelling to identify and assess options for sustainable intensification and climate-smart agriculture.
 Across various projects on smallholder farming systems in sub-Saharan Africa, Dr. Descheemaeker designs participatory and co-learning approaches that aim to co-design tailored agricultural technologies and practices to improve farm productivity, food security, resilience to shocks, and natural resource integrity.

 Current projects include the following:

 - Pathways to Agro-ecological Intensification in southern Mali.
 Three phases of participatory agricultural research with smallholder farmers.
 2012 – 2023.
 Funded by The McKnight Foundation. https://www.ccrp.org/grants/pathways-to-aei-iii/

 - STEP-UP: Sustainable Transition to Entrepreneurial Production in Agriculture through Upgrading.
 Combining farming systems analysis with value chain analysis to move towards sustainable intensification.
 September 2018 – August 2021.
 Funded by NWO-WOTRO under the LEAP-Agri programme. https://leap.iamb.it/?page_id=313